Roemer/ut99-server/README.md

 When this mod is enabled, self damage (for example from rocket launchers) can be disabled.
 Further configuration can be done in the `System/NoSelfDamage.ini` file.

+## StrangeLove v2.05
+SLV, or Strangelove, is a mod inspired by the film Dr. Strangelove where redeemers are replaced with missiles that a player can use to fly around a map.

 ## WhoPushedMe
 This mod is added as a mutator.
 So it must be added to the mutators list to work.
 When this mode is enabled, detects if someone is killed because someone else pushed/hit them and they fell to their death and grants the killer the corresponding points (or negative points when a teammate is killed).